Frequently Asked Questions

 Abortion pills are available from:

-In-person clinics: Have an in-person visit with a clinician.
+In-person clinics.
+The process is as follows: Have an in-person visit with a clinician.
 Get pills to take home.
 Take the pills at home.
 Phone/text follow up support, if needed.
 Some states ban clinic-based care.

-Online clinics: Do a medical consultation using your phone or computer (online form or video visit).
+Online clinics.
+The process is as follows: Do a medical consultation using a phone or computer (online form or video visit).
 Receive the pills by mail.
 Take the pills at home.
 Phone/text follow up support, if needed.
-Some online clinics serve ALL states and territories, including in states with bans.
+Some online clinics serve all states and territories, including states with bans.

 Community support networks: Some state-based abortion support groups, like Red State Access and others, provide free support to those looking for abortion options.
-Receive the pills in-person or by mail.
+The process is as follows: Receive the pills by mail.
 Take the pills at home.
-Free phone/text follow up support available through MAhotline.org, if needed.
+Free phone/text follow up support available through MAhotline.org.
 Available in all states with restrictions on clinics.

 Other countries: Some people find abortion pills in pharmacies in other countries (like Mexico).
-Take the pills at home.
-Free phone/text follow up support available through MAhotline.org, if needed.
+The process is as follows: Take the pills at home.
+Free phone/text follow up support available through MAhotline.org.

 Yes, there are several ways to get pills by mail, even in states that totally ban abortion care.